OpenMined/DistributedKnowledge/docs/docs/architecture/security_model.md

 ### Public/Private Key Infrastructure

-The system uses asymmetric cryptography (RSA) for identity verification:
+The system uses asymmetric cryptography (Ed25519) for identity verification:

-- **Key Generation**: Each node generates a unique RSA key pair
+- **Key Generation**: Each node generates a unique Ed25519 key pair
 - **Public Key Distribution**: Public keys are shared with the network for verification
 - **Private Key Security**: Private keys never leave the local system
 - **Key Rotation**: Support for regular key updates to enhance security